ansys/pyansys-geometry/doc/source/getting_started/docker.rst

           modeler = launch_modeler()

-        The previous ``launch_modeler()`` method will launch the Geometry Service under the default conditions.
+        The previous ``launch_modeler()`` method will launch the Geometry service under the default conditions.
 For more configurability, please use ``launch_local_modeler()``.

-    .. tab-item:: Manual Geometry Service launch
+    .. tab-item:: Manual Geometry service launch

-       This method will involve the user manually launching the Geometry Service.
+       This method will involve the user manually launching the Geometry service.
 Remember to pass in the different environment variables needed.
 Afterwards, please refer to the next section in order to understand how to connect to it from PyGeometry.